-It kind of makes your degrees and being former CEO of some multi-national company seem boring.
+It kind of makes your post-graduate degrees and being former CEO of some multi-national company seem boring.

 5. You used to talk about what a bargain you got on your new Manolos.

 Now you brag about your fly catcher.
 I have a jar with vile smelling stuff in it, and it catches flies.
-They follow the smell right into this jar, and they can’t get out of it.
-It’s a fascinating spectacle that I try to avoid looking at while I’m sunbathing, and I think the guy with nine nut case personalities should buy one.
+They follow the smell right into this jar, and they can’t get out.
+It’s a fascinating spectacle that I try to avoid looking at while I’m sunbathing, and I think that guy with nine nut case personalities should buy one.

 In fact, take some of my tax dollars and buy him one.
 Maybe he’ll leave the girls alone.
 Personality Number Four can eat the flies.
 Crunch, crunch, crunch.

 It’s the best money I’ve spent in years, and that is a very sad fact about retirement.